mat-shepherd/CI_PP3_COUNTDOWN_GAME/README.md

 - Countdown is typically played by anyone age 12 and up, that can follow the rules to solve challenging word and number games.

 ### User Requirements and Expectations
-- An intuitive and easy to locate navigation system regardless of screen size
+- An intuitive and easy to navigate game interface
-- Ability to quickly find relevant information on the business and its services
+- Ability to quickly find game rules or start the game
-- Quick and easy ways to contact the business
-- A visually appealing and instuitively structured website that works well and is easy to read on all screen sizes
-- Informative and relevant content that is easy to locate and read
-- A website that loads quickly on all devices and connections
-- A website that is accessible to all users

 ### User Stories
 I have divided my user stories into prospective customers, existing customers, and site owners, as each of these users will have a distinct set of needs and goals.